To What Type of Logic Does the "Tetralemma" Belong?

 \singlespace

-\furtheraddress {Department of Physics, Syracuse University, Syracuse, NY 13244-1130, U.S.A.} \AbstractBegins Although the so called ``tetralemma'' might seem to be incompatible with any recognized scheme of logical inference, its four alternatives arise naturally within the ``anhomomorphic'' logics proposed recently in order to accommodate certain features of microscopic (i.e. quantum) physics.
-This suggests that non-classical logics of a similar type might have been known in ancient India. \AbstractEnds
+\furtheraddress {Department of Physics, Syracuse University, Syracuse, NY 13244-1130, U.S.A.} \AbstractBegins Although the so called tetralemma might seem to be incompatible with any recognized scheme of logical inference, its four alternatives arise naturally within the anhomomorphic logics which have been proposed in order to accommodate certain features of microscopic (i.e. quantum) physics.
+This suggests that the possibility of similar, ``non-classical'' logics might have been recognized in India at the time when Buddhism arose. \AbstractEnds

 \sesquispace -30pt